igsor/HDPy/doc/source/puppy_offline.rst

 The robot script is a bit more complex.
 The controller has to select actions according to a predefined schema and store all data in a HDF5 file for later processing.
-To have the file in the correct format, the class :py:class:`OfflineCollector` has to be used.
+To have the file in the correct format, the class :py:class:`OfflinePuppy` has to be used.
 It records all data such that the simulation behaviour can be reproduced.

 For the action selection mechanism, first a :py:class:`Policy` is